"PROMISES MADE, COMMITMENTS KEPT"

 22nd STREET SEWER AUGMENTATION

 While construction was progressing, additional potholing was being completed at utility crossings in future construction areas.
 KE&G identified a 54-inch diameter concrete cylinder pipe water main which varied from the design by 2+ feet.
-KE&G brought the potential conflict to the attention of the owner, then proceeded to assist the design team with the modifications to eliminate any standby.
+KE&G brought the potential conflict to the attention of the owner, then proceeded to assist the design team with the modifications to eliminate any delays.
 The redesign was completed over a weekend and accepted on Monday morning in time for the redesign work to be started that night.
 To avoid traffic disruption while completing the sanitary sewer flow management, KE&G worked evening hours in addition to modifying the routing through drainage avoiding disruption of the 22nd Street & Swan Road intersection.

 I-19/PIMA MINE ROAD